mums2/mpactr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# mpactR
+# mpactr

 <!-- badges: start -->
 <!-- badges: end -->

 ## Overview

-mpactR is a collection of filters for the purpose of identifying high quality MS1 features by correcting peak selection errors introduced during the pre-processing of tandem mass spectrometry data.
+mpactr is a collection of filters for the purpose of identifying high quality MS1 features by correcting peak selection errors introduced during the pre-processing of tandem mass spectrometry data.